Multiplicities of cohomological automorphic forms on $\mathrm{GL}_2$ and mod $p$ representations of $\mathrm{GL}_2(\mathbb{Q}_p)$: Application

 where $\kappa({\bf d})=\max_i\{d_i\}$. \end{theorem}

 \begin{proof} The proof follows closely the one presented in \cite[\S5]{Mar-Annals}.
 We content ourselves with briefly explaining the main ingredients.
-Below we abuse the notation by letting the same letters to denote subgroups of $\SL_2$ obtained by intersection from $\GL_2$. \begin{enumerate}
+Below we abuse the notation by letting the same letters to denote subgroups of $\SL_2$ obtained by intersection from $\GL_2$.
+Write $Y=Y(K_f)$ in the proof. \begin{enumerate}

 \item Choose a rational prime $p\geq 5$ which splits completely in $F$.
 By \cite[Lem.
 18]{Mar-Annals}, there exists a $p$-adic local system $V_{\bf d}$ defined over $\cO=W(\F)$, such that